cyrils/renogy-bt/README.md

-# renogy-bt1
+# Renogy BT-1
-Library to read Renogy compatible BT-1 bluetooth adapter.
-Tested on Raspberry Pi Zero 2 W.
+Library to read Renogy RS232 compatible BT-1 bluetooth adapter.
+Tested with `Rover 40A` controller and `Raspberry Pi Zero 2 W`.
+It might also work with other  "SRNE like" devices ie., RichSolar, PowMr, WEIZE etc.

 ## Example